 The biggest reason for brown well water is iron.
 Iron is one of those minerals that are found on earth.
 In limited quantity, iron is good for health but when it exceeds the limit it converts the well water’s color into brown.

-If your area has a good amount of iron in the earth then there are high chances that when rainwater goes into the earth then more amount of iron mix with water.
+If your area has a good amount of iron in the earth then there are high chances that when rainwater goes into the earth then more amount of iron mix with the water.
 If iron reaches the aquifer, the chances of brown well water increase.

 Reason #2: Tannins

 Tannins are a natural process.
 Tannins are formed through leaves, plants, etc. When it rains, tannins go into the earth with water.
-There is less chance that in city area brown color of well water is due to tannins.
+There is less chance that in the city area brown color of well water is due to tannins.

-If your well is open then there are chances that leave and other parts of plants directly come into the contact of well water.
+If your well is open then there are chances that leave and other parts of plants directly come into the contact with well water.
 Tannins change the taste of water.
 Water tastes like you are drinking water that contains dirt.

 Tannins are not good for your clothes and faucets.
 Tannins contain decay of plants so it is not harmful but also not good to drink.

 The next reason for brown well water is rust.
 The main reason for brown water due to rust is a pipe in your house.
 If in your house pipes are older than 20-30 years then there are chances that some pipes are not in good condition and rust on the pipes is making water brown.